 First apply a new configuration to a test or development environment, verify the functionality, and then apply the change for the production environment.

-Define a request as an attack based on a regular expression WAFrule in the
+Define a request as an attack based on a regular expressionrule in the

 Experimentalmode.
 This mode allows the rule to be deployed directly in the production environment without the risk of mistakenly blocking valid end user requests.

-Set traffic filtration moderule to control the WAF filtering mode for specific environments and requests.
-This rule provides additional flexibility in the way WAF protection can be gradually rolled out to protect new end-points and other resources in different environments.
+Set traffic filtration moderule to control the Wallarm filtration mode for specific environments and requests.
+This rule provides additional flexibility in the way Wallarm protection can be gradually rolled out to protect new end-points and other resources in different environments.
 By default, the

 wallarm_modevalue is used depending on the